Agile Thinking for IT Teams

-In recognition of the “over-celebration of getting things done,” Hackett used role modeling and formal courses to teach his team critical thinking, which played a large part in turning the company around.
+In recognition of the “over-celebration of getting things done,” Hackett used agile IT management by role modeling and formal courses to teach his team critical thinking, which played a large part in turning the company around.

-While the first step for an agile IT department is to set clear expectations for an agile culture and mentality, the second step focuses on IT processes and infrastructure.
+While the first step in implementing agile IT management is to set clear expectations for an agile culture and mentality, the second step focuses on agility in IT processes and infrastructure.

 Just as the design of a ship affects its ability to change directions, the design of the IT systems effectively determines an IT team’s ability to change direction as needed.

 One way to plan for quick directional changes is to build flexibility into the IT budget.
 As mentioned in our article “Three Budget Challenges of IT Leaders,” it is important to consider vendors who offer customization and cancellation options in their agreements.
 These vendors provide flexibility and allow IT leaders to allocate resources to areas of need as they arise.